 Romanian Timed Text Style Guide

-*This document covers the language specific requirements for Romanian.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Romanian.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Acronyms should be written without periods between letters: BBC, CIA, USA, UK

 - Do not translate proper names (e.g. Peter, Suzanne), unless Netflix provides approved translations.

 - Nicknames should only be translated if they convey a specific meaning.

 - Transliterate uncommon or unfamiliar letters/characters which appear in names or proper nouns when working from a Roman alphabet language into Romanian if they may cause confusion or be hard to understand or pronounce.
 Note that diacritics should be kept in proper nouns and names.
 For example: If the Icelandic name Þór appears, please transliterate as Thór (following relevant KNP and guidance about handling character names).
 If a German street name such as Torstraße appears in the source, please transliterate as Torstrasse (following relevant KNP and guidance about handling character names).

 When including ellipses in subtitles, please use the single smart character (U+2026) as opposed to three dots/periods in a row.